charlottemn93/elm-with-aws-incognito/README.md

 # elm-with-aws-incognito

+Currently this app is an elm sign up page that only creates an unverified user (more functionality to come!)

 Ensure you're running Elm 0.19

 In order to run this, you need to have created a cognito user pool.
 The defaults are fine, make sure the only required attribute is are email address and open id.